 |Side effects||What should I do?|

-Hydroxychloroquine interacts with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting hydroxychloroquine or before starting any new medicines.
+Hydroxychloroquine interacts with a few medicines and herbal supplements so check with your doctor or pharmacist before starting hydroxychloroquine and before starting any new medicines.
 Do not take antacids within 4 hours (before or after) of taking hydroxychloroquine.

 The following links have more information on hydroxychloroquine.